 This required class provides students with an overview of English skills essential to success in the high school.
 It follows WI State Standards.
 The course's focus is on literature, writing, and grammar.
-Units explore short stories, Animal Farm, Romeo & Juliet, poetry, and audio and visual texts with an emphasis on literary terms.
+Units explore short stories, Animal Farm, Romeo & Juliet, Or Midsummer Night's Dream, poetry, and audio and visual texts with an emphasis on literary terms.
 Writing focuses on expository, creative, and persuasive writing.
 The course also develops vocabulary.